Jesulayomy/c_basics/README.md

 ##This is a counting program I'm working on

-## I'm Revising thsi repo to now contain an intro to C
+## I'm Revising this repo to now contain an intro to C